animatlabs/animatlabs.github.io/_drafts/2026-06-29-threading-channels-deep-dive.md

 ---
 title: "System.Threading.Channels: The Most Underused Feature in .NET"
 excerpt: >-
   "You're spinning up RabbitMQ for problems that Channels solve in 3 lines.
-Here's why most .NET developers are sleeping on this."
+Most .NET developers are sleeping on this."
 categories:
   - Technical
   - .NET